zaps166/QMPlay2/README.md

 ###You need (devel packages):

-- Qt4 or Qt5 (including QtOpenGL\*, OpenSSL for https, QtDBus on Linux/BSD and QX11Extras for Qt5),
+- Qt4 or Qt5 (including QtOpenGL\*, OpenSSL for https, QtDBus on Linux/BSD),
 - FFmpeg >= 2.2 (libavcodec, libavformat, libavutil, libswscale, libswresample or libavresample\*\*, libavdevice\*\*\*, OpenSSL for https),
 - portaudio (default on non-Linux OS, if you want to compile portaudio module on Linux, change "src/modules/modules.pro"),
 - pulseaudio (optional, if you don't want to compile pulseaudio on Linux, remove it from "src/modules/modules.pro"),